 FTA was also informed that two challenges were filed (State and Federal courts) with regard to the proposed relocation of entrance 3 of the 72nd Street Station.
 MTA's Real Estate is coordinating efforts with legal representatives of FTA Region 2 to resolve this issue.
 An option eliminating entrance 3 in the sidewalk was presented at a community board (Community Board 8) meeting in August 2008 and was favorably received.
 On September 12, 2008, a draft Environmental Assessment Schedule was presented to the FTA Regional Office for review.
 After reviews, comments and resubmittal, FTA approved the final environmental assessment on May 18, 2009.
 The document was publicly released in June 2009 with all comments due by July 3, 2009.
-The comments will be compiled and submitted to FTA in August 2009.
+The comment period was subsequently extended from July 3, 2009 to July 31, 2009.
+Responses to comments were compiled and submitted to FTA in August 2009.
 It is anticipated that the FTA will issue a Finding of No Significant Impact (FONSI) in September 2009.
 [Ref: SAS-A02-0208]